LogiksApps/Logiks-adminCP/README.md

 Logiks-AdminCP
 --------------

+Currently this project no longer supported.
+With Logiks 4.0 the new CMS 3.0 tookover all the tasks being done by admincp.
+Thus Logiks-admincp was abandoned

 Logiks-AdminCP is an AppSite built upon Logiks Framework to control and manage various properties of Logiks Installation.
 It is the central control panel for a Logiks Installation